Togo: Official and widely spoken languages

 Language as a Marker of Identity and Tradition

 In the south, Éwé is a cornerstone of cultural pride.
 It’s not just a way to communicate but a way to honor ancestors.
 Similarly, Kabiye in the north holds deep significance for its speakers.
-These languages are tied to rituals, storytelling, and community bonds7.
+These languages are tied to rituals, storytelling, and community bonds.

 For many Togolese, speaking their mother tongue is a way to stay rooted in their heritage.
 It’s a reminder of where they come from and who they are.
-This connection to language is especially strong in rural areas, where traditions thrive6.
+This connection to language is especially strong in rural areas, where traditions thrive.

 Colonial Legacy and the Emergence of Mixed Tongues

 Colonial history has left a lasting mark on Togo’s linguistic landscape.
 French, introduced during colonial rule, became a unifying force.
 Today, it blends with native languages, creating unique dialects like Miwé.
-This mix reflects the influence of both local and foreign cultures8.
+This mix reflects the influence of both local and foreign cultures.

 In urban areas, you’ll hear a blend of French and indigenous languages.
 This fusion shows how Togo’s population adapts to change while holding onto tradition.
 It’s a testament to the resilience of its people and their language.